Time passed and the Anagativa suffered—fighting and starving and perishing—just as the great Kristals had predicted.

-> There at its edge, the Myrtuna crystal softly shimmered.
+There at its edge, the Myrtuna Kristal softly shimmered.
 Ellaria pushed past the dead that lay motionless amongst those hallowed grounds and stepped forward, for hers was business meant for those still living.

-Just as the first of the sacred crystals had done, the Myrtunan crystal remained silent.
+Just as the first of the sacred Kristals had done, the Myrtunan Kristal remained silent.

 Ellaria sat and slumped graveside in frustration, an aching despair gnawing at her heart.
 “I will not stop here,” she mustered through clenched teeth.
 “If you refuse to answer, I shall seek out another who will!”

-From crystal to crystal, Ellaria journeyed on in this way—across the frozen, frigid wastelands of the tundra-dwelling Tandarans; through the sweltering, molten chaos of the fiery Keozans; past the silent, sunbaked realm of the secretive Sykomanans—with each crystal giving the same empty, silent reply.
+From Kristal to Kristal, Ellaria journeyed on in this way—across the frozen, frigid wastelands of the tundra-dwelling Tandarans; through the sweltering, molten chaos of the fiery Keozans; past the silent, sunbaked realm of the secretive Sykomanans—with each Kristal giving the same empty, silent reply.

 With every day that passed, the doubt of Ellaria’s people grew heavier upon her back, slowing her step.
 And yet, for all her struggle, Ellaria finally stumbled weary and weatherworn into the sun-soaked, sky-kissed lands of the angelic Lyuminans.

-Slowly she approached the last of the sacred crystal’s shimmering shards.
+Slowly she approached the last of the sacred Kristal’s shimmering shards.

 Long moments passed before Ellaria found the words that had until now eluded her.
 Quietly, she spoke.